davidkpiano/react-redux-form/docs/guides/faqs.md

 // e.g., "user.firstName"
 ```

-This is especially useful for custom components, such as a checkbox wrapped in a label, that need the fully resolved model name.
+This is especially useful for custom components, such as a checkbox wrapped in a label, that need the fully resolved model string.

 ### Other Questions and Answers
 - https://github.com/davidkpiano/react-redux-form/issues/675#issuecomment-281164930